 - 1/4 to 3/4 tsp cayenne pepper (Start with 1/4 tsp and work up.)

 Add the olive oil.
 It will pool on top, and that is OK.
 Press the garlic into the olive oil, then add the oregano and cayenne.
-Allow 10-15 minutes for the spices to flavor the oil, then stir until the oil is completely mixed with the tomato sauce.
+Allow at least 10-15 minutes, up to an hour or more, for the spices to flavor the oil, then stir until the oil is completely mixed with the tomato sauce.

 Toppings are what make the pizza.
 Add your favorite stuff, the top everything with shredded Mozzarella cheese.